Sailing from Bristol Avonmouth

 *Please Note: Gratuities are £7 per person per night debited to your onboard account.*

-Bristol • Christmas Day at sea • Gibraltar • Arrecife, Lanzarote • Santa Cruz de Tenerife, Tenerife • Las Palmas, Gran Canaria • Funchal, Madeira (overnight) • Lisbon, Portugal • Cobh for Cork, Ireland • Bristol Avonmouth
+Bristol • Christmas Day at sea • Gibraltar • Arrecife, Lanzarote • Santa Cruz de Tenerife, Tenerife • Las Palmas, Gran Canaria • Funchal, Madeira (overnight) • Lisbon, Portugal • Cobh for Cork, Rep. of Ireland • Bristol Avonmouth

 **Cabin upgrade subject to availability

 Famously contested, Gibraltar is a renowned headland in the Mediterranean Sea.